xKHUNx/xKHUNx.github.io/_posts/2019-09-15-the-creature-with-magical-ballsack.md

 You might be wondering, do tanuki really have big and magical ballsack?
 Yes, and no. Yes, male tanuki with large scrotum are more likely to attract female and have a greater chance of getting their genes into the next generation.
 But their scrotum are not magical like in the folklore.

-Here is a video of Aichan, a pet tanuki.
-Pretty adorable if you ask me. https://www.youtube.com/watch?v=W1zuPnEzA-o
+Here is a [video](https://www.youtube.com/watch?v=W1zuPnEzA-o) of Aichan, a pet tanuki.
+Pretty adorable if you ask me.

 ### Tanuki in Popular Culture

+{% include slider.html selector="08_popular_culture" %}

 Being such a popular animal in Japan, it’s not hard to find tanuki in popular culture.
 Ghibli Studio’s Pom Poko, which is produced by Hayao Miyazaki is a movie that is centered around a group of tanuki, and their struggle to survive in the modern world as mankind expands into their territory for modern development.
 In one scene, a group of tanukis even attack humans with their magical ballsack.
 Watching the movie is a great way to learn about tanuki in Japanese folktales and culture in general.
 I will definitely recommend anyone to watch it.
 Though be warned, there are a lot of tanuki testicles in the movie.